How the pandemic exposed the fallacy of the “ideal worker”

 This is a distinction that’s harder and harder to draw, with everyone Zooming from their home office, and kids and pets liable to break in at any moment.

-For myself and the others here at TH Bender, we’ve certainly recognized the work-culture shift that #covid19 has brought about.
+For my team and myself here at TH Bender, we’ve certainly recognized the work-culture shift that #covid19 has brought about.
 Now, the ideal worker is one who is figuring out how to balance remote work with family and personal life without unraveling

 Personalberatung / Recruiting / Strategie